wallimans/Active-Directory-Home-Lab/Active-Directory/Part-ThreeREADME.md

-## Part Four: Provisioning 1,000 Users w/ Powershell
+## Part Three: Provisioning 1,000 Users w/ Powershell

 For this next part we will be using the Powershell scripting language to provision some Active Directory Accounts for us to practice with.